Keep the Trail Access info current...

 Coast & Beach

 Goldfields & Mining

-Yango walking track is a 6km, grade 4 Circuit hike located in the Yengo National Park, NSW.
+Yango walking track is a 6km, grade 4 circuit hike, located in the Yengo National Park, New South Wales.
 The hike should take approximately 3hrs to complete.

 Following a former logging trail, Yango walking track travels for 6km through some of the most pristine and picturesque wilderness in Yengo National Park.
 In parts, the track can be a little rough and there are some steep sections, but tackling them ensures ample rewards, such as views of the unique geology and surrounding sandstone landscape.